andyinho/PawParkWeb/README.md

 New pets are chosen every month.
 Past featured pets will be displayed the 'recently featured' section

 Pets can be of any breed, type, and animal.

+## Usage

+Made to be responsive on all devices (desktop, laptop, tablet, mobile).

 ## Contributing